Amarjit-ph/Amarjit-ph/README.md

 I'm not going to lie to you :no_good: <br>
 There's so many people out there :couple: <br>
-Who doesn't believe in Climate change :earth_africa: :fire: :sos: <br>
+Who doesn't believe in climate change :earth_africa: :fire: :sos: <br>
 Lets do something and Save our Plant! :sunglasses:

 <br>